-Choice Privileges Rewards has launched a new sale in which it’s offering members a 30% bonus when they purchase a minimum of 15,000 points.
+Choice Privileges Rewards has launched a new sale in which it’s offering members a 40% bonus when they purchase a minimum of 24,000 points and an increased purchase limit of 180,000 points (excluding bonus).
 If you’re a fan of Choice properties and you’re low on points, this may be an opportunity to top up your account if the math makes sense for you.

 Etihad has a new mileage sale running for the next 7 days in which it's selling its currency at 1.6 cents per mile.
 In comparison to some of the sales we saw during the pandemic, this isn't a particularly amazing offer but because Etihad's Miles can be used to book American Airlines awards at a very good rate, this sale is still worth a closer look.

 The current IHG Rewards points sale allows members to buy up to 300,000 points at a cost of just 0.5 cents per point but after having been around for six weeks, this sale is set to end tomorrow.
 Despite the unexpected annoying devaluation that IHG sprung on members last year, this sale can still offer incredible value (as I show in this post) so if you haven't checked this deal out already, now would be a good time to do just that.

 Hilton's current points sale is very similar to all the points sales that it publishes nowadays - it's offering Hilton Honors members the chance to buy points with a bonus of up to 100% - but that's not necessarily a bad thing.
 With points on sale for as little as 0.5 cents, a world of great value redemptions can be opened up by those willing to put in a little bit of work but with the sale ending tomorrow, there's not much time left to pick up whatever points you may need.